oras-project/oras-www/docs/blog/oras-0.15-a-fully-functional-registry-client.md

 _Author: [Feynman Zhou](https://twitter.com/FeynmanZhou), [Yi Zha](https://github.com/yizha1)_

 The [OCI Registry As Storage (ORAS)](https://oras.land/) project maintainers announced two releases of v0.15 for the ORAS CLI recently.
-ORAS [v0.15.0](https://github.com/oras-project/oras/releases/tag/v0.15.0) introduces four new top-level commands and new options to manage tags and repos in registries and provides capabilities to alter the OCI content for advanced use cases.
+ORAS [v0.15.0](https://github.com/oras-project/oras/releases/tag/v0.15.0) introduces four new top-level commands and new options to manage tags and repositories in registries and provides capabilities to alter the OCI content for advanced use cases.
 Three weeks later, [ORAS 0.15.1](https://github.com/oras-project/oras/releases/tag/v0.15.1) also released with a few known bug fixes.
 Since the release of v0.15, ORAS CLI has evolved into a fully functional OCI registry client.

 ## What's new in ORAS 0.15